cheqd/cheqd-node/architecture/adr-list/adr-002-cheqd-did-method.md

 [Link to DidDocumentMetadata description](#resolve-did)

 #### `CRED_DEF`

+[TODO: explain that a Cred Def is simply an additional property inside of the Issuer's DID Doc]

 Adds a Credential Definition (in particular, public key), which is created by an Issuer and published for a particular Credential Schema.